 Modulation of the assigned tones

-Each STA that is scheduled for providing a feedback is assigned an RU_allocation, a STARTING_STS_NUM and an RU_TONE_SET of 12 tones to transmit a bit b.
-Its set of 12 tones is divided into 2 groups of 6 tones, as described in Table 28-xxx RU_TONE_SET for NDP Feedback Response in 20 MHz:
+Each STA that is scheduled for providing a feedback report is assigned a STARTING_STS_NUM and an RU_TONE_SET of 12 tones to transmit a bit FEEDBACK_STATUS.
+Its set of 12 tones is divided into 2 groups of 6 tones, as described in Table 28-ZZ HE-LTF tone mapping for the HE Trigger-based NDP feedback PPDU:

-If the bit to transmit b = 1, the STA shall send energy on the first group of 6 tones and quiet the second group of tones, on its assigned RU_TONE_SET of 12 tones on its assigned RU_allocation.
+If FEEDBACK_STATUS = 1, the STA shall send energy on the first group of 6 tones and quiet the second group of tones, on its assigned RU_TONE_SET of 12 tones on its assigned RU_allocation.

-If b = 0, the STA shall send energy on the second group of 6 tones and quiet the first group of tones, on its assigned RU_TONE_SET of 12 tones on its assigned RU_allocation.
+If FEEDBACK_STATUS = 0, the STA shall send energy on the second group of 6 tones and quiet the first group of tones, on its assigned RU_TONE_SET of 12 tones on its assigned RU_allocation.

 AP behavior